hippography/braiins-os-docs/braiins-os-plus-en/source/Setup/advanced.rst

 BOS+ Toolbox
 ***************

-BOS+ Toolbox is a new tool, that allow the user to easily install, uninstall, update, detect and configure Braiins OS+.
-It also allows to do it in batch mode, which makes the management of a larger number of devices more easy.
+BOS+ Toolbox is a new tool that enables users to easily install, uninstall, update, detect, and configure Braiins OS+.
+It also enables batch mode, which makes it easier to manage a large number of devices at once.
 This is the recommended way to manage your machines.

 =====
 Usage